 In 2008 she started Wu style tai chi and quickly added qigong and meditation to her practices.
 She has found the exploration of these arts to not only be fun, but provide mental stimulation, an insight into body awareness and numerous health benefits.
 Since starting tai chi, the knee injury problems have not reoccurred and there have been not been any breaks in training due to old injuries reappearing.

-Gina has trained with Jane and Patrick for the last six years and continues to do so, learning also from Master Bruce Frantzis and his senior teachers.
+Gina has trained with Jane and Patrick for the last six years and continues to do so, learning also from Master Bruce Frantzis and his senior teachers and is a qualified Level 1 instructor Dragon and Tiger Qigong.
 In addition, she has qualified in Dr Paul Lam's system of 'Tai Chi for Arthritis.'